 Video: Medications for IBS

-After fiber preparations, antispasmodic agents are the next most commonly prescribed group of medications for the treatment of IBS.
+After fiber preparations, antispasmodic agents are the next most commonly prescribed group of medications for the treatment of irritable bowel syndrome (IBS).
 However, several studies do not provide firm evidence that these agents are efficacious in the IBS population as a whole.
 Only a few of these antispasmodics have been shown to be more effective than placebo in relieving abdominal pain in some persons (particularly if the symptoms occur soon after eating) in high quality clinical IBS trials but these are not currently available in the U.S.